A reliable order-statistics-based approximate nearest neighbor search algorithm: Introduction

-In the following, we describe the basic algorithm and explain its rationale (Section 2), then analyze previous research work closely related to the proposed method (Section 3), describe the full-fledged implementation (Section 4), discuss experiments on simulated and real-world data (Section 5) and finally draw conclusions.
+In the following, we first describe the basic algorithm and explain its rationale (Section 2), then describe the full-fledged implementation (Section 3), discuss experiments on simulated and real-world data (Section 4) and finally draw conclusions.